robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 The configuration is useful for ESP32 development because you can set `board_manager.additional_urls` which is needed to install the ESP32 packages.
 You can also install the libraries you need to.
-I ended up having `bin/setup.sh` to do this one-time config so it can easily be ran from the CI.
+I ended up having `bin/setup.sh` to do this one-time config so it can easily be ran locally and on GitHub actions.
 It sort-of serves as a definition of the dependencies of the Arduino code.

 **bin/setup.sh**